 Important Notice to Patients

-Barriers have been installed at the entrances and exits of three of our main car parks (A, B and C) and we have introduced pay on exit facilities.
+In 2012 barriers were installed at the entrances and exits of three of our main car parks (A, B and C) and we have introduced pay on exit facilities.
 Payment machines are located in the main entrance of Derriford Hospital and car parks A, B and C.